Alison Kay

 Research Genetic Counsellor / Postdoctoral Researcher

-I am a multi-disciplinary researcher interested in medicine, genomics and society.
-I am a member of the Association of Genetic Nurses and Counsellors (AGNC) and an elected fellow of the Royal Historical Society.
+I'm a member of the Association of Genetic Nurses and Counsellors (AGNC) and British Psychological Society (BPS) and hold elected fellowship of the Royal Historical Society.

 Recent publications